Class 11 Chemistry NCERT Solutions (Hydrocarbons) – Important Questions

 (i) Butane, (ii) Pentene, (iii) Hexyne, (iv) Toluene

-Sketch the trans and cis structures of hex-2-ene.
-Also, the state which isomer will have higher b.p. and why?
+Draw the cis and trans structures of hex-2-ene.
+Which isomer will have higher b.p. and why?

 Hex-2-ene is represented as shown below: